CancerRxGene/gdsctools/share/data/README.rst

-Some of those files can be downloaded from the gdsc.datasets module
+Nov 2015: Most of those files are part of the gdsctools.datasets where explanation about the data should be provided.

+.. note:: extension .csv or .tsv matters !

-Here is a short explanation for each
+Here is a short explanation for some of them

 * cancer_cell_lines.csv: list of cosmid id + name retrieved from http://www.cancerrxgene.org/translation/CellLine nov 2015